In the Beginning, You Knew How to Connect…

 You don’t have to feel hopeless or alone–stuck in a broken relationship.
 There is hope for your marriage or relationship.

-Private Couples and Marriage Retreats and “Hold Me Tight®” Couples Workshops give you and your relationship help.
+Private Couples and Marriage Retreats and ONLINE “Hold Me Tight®” Couples Workshops give you and your relationship help.
 Although they have different intensities, in both, you learn communication skills, rebuild trust and create a new foundation for a healthy relationship.
 New England Hold Me Tight has skilled couples therapists and relationship coaches who specialize in helping couples like you who want to save a marriage or repair a relationship.

-“Hold Me Tight®” Couples Workshops
+ONLINE “Hold Me Tight®” Couples Workshops

 If you are experiencing distance and conflicts but are able to stay motivated to work through things, the Workshop may be sufficient.